 We challenge ourselves to continuing our effort to visualize productivity and more important potential geographic and cultural particularities that are partially considered in the specialized literature.
 Then, we would like to encourage vascular biology researchers in Latin America that have continuing contributing to both better understand vascular dysfunction associated to pregnancy diseases and show the gaps in the literature, to overcome this hidden effect of our scientific production (Alperin, 2014; Van Noorden, 2014).
 This effort also will homogenize clinical concepts and knowledge that may strength the scientific effort in Latin America focused in reducing maternal and fetal morbi-mortality in our countries.

-Keywords: vascular, dysfuction, Latin America, Pregnancy, Pathological pregnancy
+Keywords: vascular, dysfuction, Latin America, pregnancy, pathological pregnancy

-Received: 03 Jun 2019;
+Received: 03 June 2019; Accepted: 09 July 2019;

-Edited by: Gerald A. Meininger, University of Missouri, United States
+Edited and reviewed by: Gerald A. Meininger, University of Missouri, United States